j20232/Clipper/README.md

-## 🦑About
+## ⛵️About Clipper
-Chrome extension to copy the arXiv metadata
+Clipper is a Chrome extension to copy the arXiv metadata.

+You can easily copy the data by only one click!

 Now developing...🐢